 - Tattooed Crook: His arms have pale tattoos covering them, adding to his pirate image.

-A forested world on the Triellus Trade Route that was the homeworld of the Gamorreans.
+A forested world on the Triellus Trade Route and the homeworld of the Gamorreans.

 A race of green, porcine humanoids from Gamorr, often employed as muscle for Hutts such as Jabba.